ericdolphf/subway-surf/README.md

 2. Different obstacles:

 In the surf the Scout will encounter different obstacles.
 For most of the obstacles, once the Scout bumps into any of them, it will lose one life :(.
 Good news is that our Scout is tough enough that it has 3 lives at the beginning (Whoo)!
+Also, if the Scout still has remaining lives after bumping into one of the bad obstacles, it will start to flash and be immune to any other collisions for 2 seconds!
 Cherish it if you make the Scout bump into an object by accident and it still has more lives!

     a.
 Road_Block: The most basic obstacle.
 Our Scout can easily get it over just by a simple low jump.
     b.
 SignalLight: An obstacle that is higher, but hollow at the bottom.
 Our Scout can no longer overcome a SignalLight